Surface

 An array describing a position.
 It should have at least as many elements as the number of dimensions of the underlying surface.
 (Type: Array.<number>)

-### Surface#gradient(u, v)
+Surface#gradient(u, v)

 The implementation in Surface calls the evaluator’s gradient method if it implements it; otherwise uses the surface’s tangent and bitangent vectors to implement the gradient (however, this approach is generally only meaningful for a surface in three-dimensional space).

 The gradient is a vector pointing up and away from the surface.
 If the evaluator describes a regular three-dimensional surface (usually a continuous, unbroken surface such as a sphere, an open cylinder, or a disk rotated in three dimensions), this can be the cross product of the tangent vector and bitangent vector, in that order.
-The gradient returned by this method should not be “normalized” to a glmath.
+The gradient returned by this method should not be “normalized” to a unit vector.

 Parameters